Careers360 Logo

 Advantages of SI units:

-2. Some physical quantities have very long expressions for their measurements of units, SI unit provide special memorable symbols for each fundamental physical quantity SI units which are easy to represent the unit of measurement of any physical quantity.
+2. Some physical quantities have very long expressions for their measurements of units, SI units provide special memorable symbols for each fundamental physical quantity SI units which are easy to represent the unit of measurement of any physical quantity.

 3. The fundamental physical quantities are used to determine units of measurements of other physical quantities known as derived units so, the SI unit of fundamental physical quantities gives the advantage to derive any physical quantity SI unit.